-County officials said crews reviewed a slide on Seclusion Cove Way in the morning and afternoon.
+County officials said crews reviewed a slide in the morning and afternoon.
 Neighbors told Q13 News the hillside continues to move and remains dangerous.

 Graden says the home next door was damaged much worse, and the wall of mud behind both homes is still gushing water.

 "The water is still constantly running," he said.